hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 ### Store Fulfillment Failure:

-In the event that inventory cannot be located to fulfill an order during the fulfillment process, for reasons such as items being out of stock or damaged, a store manager has the authority to reject the fulfillment of the order.
+In the event store associates do not find the inventory to fulfill the order, for reasons such as items being out of stock or damaged, a store manager has the authority to reject that order.

-These orders are then automatically sent to the `Rejected Queue`  so that they can be rebrokered and routed to another fulfillment location.
+These orders are then automatically sent to the `Rejected Queue`.
+A dedicated brokering run executes that looks at the orders present in the`Rejected Queue` and allocates inventory for them.

 When an order includes multiple items and inventory for one of them is unavailable for fulfillment, retailers have two options for handling the situation: